2018 Chevrolet Silverado 2500HD (Chevy) Review, Ratings, Specs, Prices, and Photos

 The 2018 Chevrolet Silverado HD stakes its claim on a workaday pickup that won’t look dated in 10 years.

-If the 2018 Chevrolet Silverado HD isn’t big enough to block the sun for you, then it may have enough power to drag it out of the way.
+If the 2018 Chevrolet Silverado HD isn’t big enough to block the sun for you, then it may have enough power to drag the sun out of the way.

 The full-size heavy duty pickup is offered in a long list of configurations and trims, including a three-quarter ton size (2500) and a full-ton offering (3500) with single- or dual-rear wheel setup.